Best Practices and Information for Program Planners

 Program Structure and Speakers

-In 2013, all program time slots will be either 60 or 90 minutes.
-No 2-hour time slots are available.
+All program time slots will be either 60 or 90 minutes.
 It may be possible to split longer programs into two time slots, but there will be at least a 30-minute break even between consecutive time slots.

 ALCTS programs (except the President’s Program) should include at least two speakers.
 The Program Committee usually recommends that perspectives from more than one institution or type of institution be represented.